-How to Live as a Christian
+How to Live as a Follower of Jesus

-As we said at the very beginning of this booklet, a Christian is a person who has decided to live life by following Jesus and His plan for our lives.
-There are two ways to learn how to do this:
+As we said at the very beginning of this booklet, a follower of Jesus is a person who has decided to live life by following Jesus and His plan for our lives.
+The moral code Jesus lived by is embodied in the Ten Commandments (Exodus 20:1-17).
+Living as Jesus did starts there.

 The Vine and the Branches